|Posted: 2018-12-17 14:03|

 From here, you can now place the fields described at the start of this post:

 We'd recommend the following setup as this works well for our team (the First Response At field, usually remains hidden as it can be used as part of an SLA workflow and doesn't need to be populated manually):

 As a final step, place the Report field created in Step 1, either above or below the "Case Notes" section.

 That's it!
 You are now ready to use this process.
 See below for a worked example of what this script does.

 We'd recommend that you setup a Portal test user to fully test this example.
 Please review the "Setting up the Case Portal" post to see how to do this.
 Create a new Case and set any required fields.
 Also set the following fields:

 NOTE: Private Activities are not visible to any Case Portal users and are designed for internal notes only.
 For instance, the Workbooks Support team use "Private" notes to track any conversations that they have with 3rd parties or a Workbooks engineer before providing a customer friendly response.

 When you save the record, an Activity will be created that is visible under the "Activities" tab.
 It should also show up in the Recent Activity grid that you created at the top of the list as it is the most recent activity.
+The "First Response At" field will be set to the current date & time.
 As a final step, the script clears the above fields so that you can log a new update next time.
 Try the same thing again with a "Private" Activity Sub Type.